 Miguel Cabrera and Altuve both hail from the city of Maracay, and they’ve become pals in recent years.
 They spent some time last winter hanging out off the field and goofing around playing softball or basketball, with Altuve presumably playing the role of Spud Webb.

 Former Astros manager Bo Porter grew so tired of hearing Altuve referred to as “diminutive” or “pint-sized,” he opted for irony and anointed Altuve “The Big Guy.”
-If follically impaired Harlem Globetrotters guard Fred Neal could go by the nickname “Curly,” why not?
+If bald Harlem Globetrotters guard Fred Neal could go by “Curly,” why not?

-A crew from MLB Productions followed 2014 AL batting champion Altuve around for several months to gather footage for a documentary about him.
+A crew from MLB Productions followed Altuve around for several months to gather footage for a documentary about him.

 The movie was the idea of club owner Jim Crane, who wanted Altuve to get some publicity following a season in which he set a club record with 225 hits and led the AL with a .341 batting average and 56 stolen bases.
-The movie will run on MLB Network, likely in April 2015.
+The movie will run on MLB Network.

 "He's the first batting champion we've ever had, and that's quite an achievement on his part," Crane said.
 "He's the spark of the team.
 He's got an infectious smile, he's a great guy and I think you'll see him step up to the lead a lot more this year."